fhoedemakers/PicoDebugProbeVsCodeConfig/README.md

 # PicoDebugProbeVsCodeConfig
-Settings.json and launch.json for [Raspberry Pi Pico Debug Probe](https://www.raspberrypi.com/products/debug-probe/)
+Settings.json and launch.json for [Raspberry Pi Pico Debug Probe](https://www.raspberrypi.com/products/debug-probe/) for use with Visual Studio Code.

 For use with Ubuntu Ubuntu 24.04 LTS or later.